Felle, Norway

 Felle is a village in Nissedal Municipality in Telemark county, Norway.
 The village is located about 20 km to the southeast of the village of Treungen.
 Felle Chapel is located in the village.
 In 2011, there were about 130 residents in Felle and its surrounding areas.

 In 2009, the village had a primary school with 6 pupils, and the school was threatened with closure.
-In 2011, the local newspaper Aust Agder Blad wrote that the residents of Felle were dissatisfied with being part of Nissedal municipality, and would rather be incorporated into the neighboring municipality of Gjerstad in Aust-Agder county.
-When the municipal council in Nissedal decided to close the primary school in Felle, it was decided that they would fund a kindergarten in the village instead.
+In 2011, the local newspaper Aust Agder Blad wrote that the residents of Felle were dissatisfied with being part of Nissedal Municipality, and would rather be incorporated into the neighboring Gjerstad Municipality in Aust-Agder county.
+When the municipal council of Nissedal Municipality decided to close the primary school in Felle, it was decided that they would fund a kindergarten in the village instead.